-Tofu tastes pretty bland, so pretty much every person that tasted tofu in my house asks me the same question: ” How do you cook it?”
+Tofu tastes pretty bland, unless you know how to make it exceptional.
 My tofu tastes great and takes ten minutes to make.
-I make it in the frying pan.
-To make yours healthier, you need to bake it, which takes a bit longer.
+I cook tofu in cast iron frying pan.
+To make yours healthier, you have to bake it, which takes a bit longer.

 You can make your cooked tofu taste different every time, by adding and experimenting with spices, such as paprika, garlic and curry.
 A bit of balsamic vinegar can go a long way, especially if used in a marinade.
 White wine works well, too and so does lemon juice.